Favorite Lakes in Utah in 360 Degrees

 - Hike to Bald Mountain is really enjoyable hike here to see from about the dozens of lakes that are in this area.

-Link to Post on Mirror Lake
+Link to Mirror Lake

 360 Google Earth Trail Kayaking on Mirror Lake